 Average expected number of displacements per year – for sudden-onset hazards:

 Drought has also triggered significant displacement, but numbers are hard to come by.
 The phenomenon is difficult to record because it takes place gradually over a long period of time.
-It is also challenging to differentiate between interlinked drought and conflict displacement.
+Drought and conflict displacement are also interlinked, and it is not easy to differentiate between them.
+For pastoralists, it results from their livelihoods reaching a critical threshold below which they are not sustainable.
+The threshold is reached because drought episodes have become more frequent and intense.

 Drought displacement takes different forms in Niger.
-For pastoralists, it results from their livelihoods reaching a critical threshold below which they are not sustainable because drought episodes have become more frequent and intense.
-Vulnerable farmers often have no choice but to migrate seasonally to urban areas in search of alternative income to ensure their households’ survival.
+Vulnerable farmers often have no choice but to migrate seasonally to urban areas in search of alternative incomes to ensure their households’ survival.
 These movements, referred to locally as the “exodus”, increase during times of drought.
-Seasonal migration driven by poverty is a strategy, but it is not a choice.
+Seasonal migration driven by poverty may be an adaptive strategy, but it is not always a choice.
 It is a form of distress migration and should be considered displacement.

 Throughout 2020, the regions of Maradi, Diffa, Tillaberi and Tahoua recorded a thirty-seven per cent increase in the total number of IDPs.
 This came with growing humanitarian needs.
 On top of being displaced, many IDPs are subject to gender-based violence, forced recruitment and extorsion.
 The regions of Diffa and Tillaberi alone recorded over 50 per cent of the total number of the incidents of gender-based violence in the country.